Skip to main content

 3. Assign IP addresses from the subnets to the servers.

-4. Configure routing to the balancer subnet.
+4. Configure routing to the load balancer subnet.

-5. Order a balancer.
+5. Order a load balancer.

 1. Create a global router

-3. Enter the name of the router.
+3. Enter the router name.

 4. Click Create.